microsoft/TypeScript-Babel-Starter/README.md

 npm install --save-dev @babel/preset-typescript@7.0.0-beta.32
 ```

-or make sure that you add the appropriate entries to your `package.json` and run `npm install`:
+or make sure that you add the appropriate `"devDependencies"` entries to your `package.json` and run `npm install`:

 ```json
 "devDependencies": {